smeredith/smeredith.github.io/_drafts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 I just print to a PDF and place the PDF in the folder where it belongs.
 To view a PDF in the GitHub web UI, select the file.
-To view it in VS Code, install the vscode-pdf extension from tomoki1207 and from then on you can preview the file by clicking on it in.
+To view it in VS Code, first install the vscode-pdf extension from tomoki1207 and from then on you can preview the file by clicking on it in.

 ## Screen Clipper

 There are a few options if you want to capture the contents of a web page into your notes.

 The easiest thing is to print to a PDF directly from your browser.
-This isn´t ideal because you end up with a paginated PDF.
+This isn't ideal because you end up with a paginated PDF.

 If you want one long single page PDF, you can go to https://www.sejda.com/html-to-pdf and paste the URL in there.
-You have the option of choosing between the normal formatting of the page or the version formatted for printing, which is better when it doesn´t include ads.
+You have the option of choosing between the normal formatting of the page or the version formatted for printing, which is better when it doesn't include ads.

 If you want one long PNG of the page, you can save that directly from Chrome following the instructions in [this article.](https://www.lifewire.com/take-screenshot-using-dev-tools-on-google-chrome-5097913)

 If you have an iPhone handy, you can take a screenshot while viewing the page, then select "Full Page" at the top.
 After that, you can save the page as a PDF or image.
-I do see a way to do it on an iPad.
+I don't see a way to do the same thing on an iPad.

 If you want to save the contents of the page as markdown, you can use the Reader View, MarkDownload or MarkSnip Chrome extensions.
 I like Reader View.